HELLO FUTURE HACKBRIGHTERS!

 I’m here to help you learn how to prepare for the technical interview process.
 First, the technical interview can be conducted in the language of your choice.
 The purpose of the technical interview is for us to understand your experience and aptitude with the following ideas.
 Make sure you study these concepts to prepare for the technical interview:

 3. Looping and control flow

 4. Conditional logic

 6. Algorithmic problem-solving

-- We will conduct the interview in the language of your choice.
+- Interviews will be conducted in the language of your choice.
 That means you do not have to know Python yet!

 - The browser-based interview is similar to that of the site repl.it.
 We recommend practicing there to familiarize yourself.
 The only difference is that the interviewer will be able to type and evaluate code.

 - Do not refer to notes or use the Internet to help you with syntax during the interview.
 If you’re struggling with syntax or don’t know what to do next, let the interviewer know!
 They will help guide you through the process.